amyth-singh/justplay-events-pipeline-development/README.md

 1. The solution should be easy to reproduce and automate across all stages: data collection, preparation, modeling, and presentation.

 <table><tr><td>

-During the workflow of the solution, every step is meticulously documented and recorded in a 'conversion_log.txt' file, facilitating documentation and debugging.
+During the workflow of the solution, every step is meticulously documented and recorded in a ```conversion_log.txt``` file, facilitating documentation and debugging.
 Furthermore, each stage is designed to be accessible and reproducible, enabling seamless replication across various environments.
 Additionally, the utilisation of trigger-based and rule-based integrations ensures automation, consistency, and reliability throughout the entirety of the solution's lifecycle.
 </td></tr></table>

 2. It should handle potential data quality issues like missing data.